 Thanks for your submissions on the Children and Young People (Safety) Bill 2016.

-The Children and Young People (Safety) Bill 2016 will replace the Children's Protection Act 1993.
+The Children and Young People (Safety) Bill 2016 (PDF 374KB) will replace the Children's Protection Act 1993.
 The Bill promotes permanence and stability for children and young people who have been removed from their parents or guardians.
 It encourages decisions and actions to be made in a timely manner and, in the case of young children, as early as possible.

 The Bill also contains a number of provisions designed to ensure that the child’s voice is heard.
 Under the Bill, children and young people must participate in decision-making where appropriate, and must have a reasonable opportunity to put their views to the court.